• Skip to primary navigation

 Privacy Hero Change VPN Providers

-5. In a new tab login to your NordVPN account.
+6. In a new tab login to your NordVPN account and select NordVPN from your list of Services.

 NordVPN account

-7. At the bottom of the page click Access token.
-A code will be sent to your email.
+7. At the bottom of the page click Get Access token and you will receive a code via email.
 Enter this code to proceed.

 NordVPN Access Token